baliuzeger/blog/_posts/2021-10-15-HYL_transfer_learning.md

 ![domain adversarial training](https://baliuzeger.github.io/sjl/assets/images/HYL_ML_19/domain-adversarial.png)

-## Zero-Shot Training
+## Zero-Shot Learning

 We have labelled source data and unlabelled target data.
+The target data is unlabelled, so it's "zero-shot".

+### Train by Attributes

 We make a table that map the classes to attributes.
 Then we train a network by the source data to produce attributes from the inputs.
 Finally, we use the trained network to generate attributes for the target data to perform classification.

 ![by-attribute-training](https://baliuzeger.github.io/sjl/assets/images/HYL_ML_19/by-attribute-training.png)